 "...the Christian creed enunciates a powerful and provocative understanding of the world, one that ought to scandalize a world that runs on the accepted truths of Modernity.
 There is something in the creed to offend virtually every contemporary sensibility.
 At the same time, it communicates a compelling vision of the world's destiny and humanity's role that challenges the accustomed idolatries and the weary platitudes of current worldly wisdom.
 Christians who say these words should know what they are doing when they say them and what they are saying when they mean them.
 This is the precondition to their celebrating a specifically Christian conception of reality, and the presupposition for their challenging the dominant conceptions of the world where they should be challenged."
 (Luke Timothy Johnson, page 7, in The Creed.
 What Christians Believe and Why It Matters)

-In this nine-part series from Jan.
-9, 2005 to Mar.
-13, 2005, we again took up the challenge of understanding the powerful and provocative Christian conception of reality that we proclaim each Sunday morning when we recite the Creed.
+In this nine-part series, we took up the challenge of understanding the powerful and provocative Christian conception of reality that we proclaim each Sunday morning when we recite the Creed.

 Presentations were by David Monyak.